 What not to use: Bleach/chlorine/alcohol/soaps containing antibacterial or moisturizers.
 These products will irritate the skin and reduce the life of your mask seal.

 Use of mask wipes: Wipes are handy for everyday cleaning, but you still need to wash weekly with soap and water.
-They are handy for traveling, camping and some work environments, like truck driving or camp work.
+They are handy for travelling, camping and some work environments, like truck driving or camp work.
+Use CPAP certified mask wipes (gently on hands and silicone surfaces)

 - The cleanliness of your mask dictates how well it will function.
 A clean “tacky” mask works best.